HOW TO OPTIMISE YOUR CONTENT FOR VOICE SEARCH

 Start with Local Search

 One of the main reasons people use voice search is to find specific places they would like to get to.
-People may ask for things like “find an organic grocery store in Houston”.
-In this specific case, it would be wise to optimise your site for the phrase “organic grocery store Houston”.
+People may ask for things like “find an organic grocery store in Islington”.
+In this specific case, it would be wise to optimise your site for the phrase “organic grocery store Islington”.

 But the way the phrase is formulated is important too.
 If they happen to run a query like “find an organic grocery store near me”, Google will recognise the words “near me” and run a search for local businesses.